medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ---
-description: 'Learn how to integrate Contentful with the Medusa server.
-Contentful is a headless CMS server that provides rich CMS functionalities.
-Learn how to setup Contentful with Gatsby.'
+description: 'Learn how to integrate Contentful with the Medusa server and a Gatsby storefront.
+Contentful is a headless CMS server that provides rich CMS functionalities.'
 ---

 # Contentful